NRG Esports: Dragon Ball FighterZ

+League of Legends

+NRG took over the League Championship Series (LCS) slot and roster owned by Counter Logic Gaming in April 2023.
+The team won the 2023 LCS Summer season after defeating Cloud9 in the finals by a score of 3–1.
+At the 2023 World Championship, NRG qualified for the knockout stage after defeating the top seeded European team, G2 Esports, 2–0.
+They then faced Weibo Gaming in the quarterfinals and were defeated 3–0, knocking them out of the tournament.

+NRG left the LCS at the conclusion of the 2024 season alongside the Immortals, ahead of a restructure that saw the LCS merged with Brazil's CBLOL into a new League of the Americas for the 2025 season.

 Smite

 On September 1, 2016, NRG acquired defending Smite World Champions team Panthera.
 The team joined the organization following a hugely successful first 12 months; qualifying for Worlds as European runners up before dropping just 2 games on their way to the title.
 They followed this up by going 24–4 in the Spring split to qualify for the Dreamhack Masters in June, dominating the tournament and going undefeated 8–0 to be crowned Champions.
 The team has most recently won the 2016-2017 Smite World Champions.
 On December 13, 2018, NRG officially ended their Smite division.

 Super Smash Bros.

 NRG signed New Jersey native Nairoby "Nairo" Quezada for their Super Smash Bros. division in August 2016.
 On July 2, 2020, NRG cut ties with Nairo after allegations that he had been engaged in a sexual relationship with a minor in April 2017, effectively ending the team's Super Smash Bros. division.